shyamgupta196/TelegramToolkit/README.md

 2. *Channel to channel graph*.
 Given the collected data, it creates a channel-to-channel graph where nodes are the channels and edges are built when a message is forwarded from a channel (source) to a destination channel.
 This functionality creates a graph in [GML format](https://networkx.org/documentation/stable/reference/readwrite/gml.html).
 The edges are associated with the times when messages are forwarded.

 3. *Message chain generation*.
-When you post a message and someone re-posts or forwards it, you are usually able to see where and when the message is forwarded.
+When you post a message and someone re-posts or forwards it, you can usually see where and when the message is forwarded.
 This does not happen with Telegram messages.
 As a solution, this functionality creates a CSV file where each source message (i.e., a new message) is associated at least with one destination message (i.e., forwarded message), the forwarding time, and the message text.
 Messages that are never forwarded do not appear in the CSV.
-The user must note that the source message and its channel might not be contained in the input collection of data; this is because Telegram does not provide information about where a message was forwarded and the proposed generation uses a backward mechanism starting from the destination messages.
+The user must note that the source message and its channel might not be contained in the input collection of data; this is because Telegram does not provide information about where a message is forwarded and the proposed generation uses a backward mechanism starting from the destination messages.

 *Note*: This tool is under active development, and new functionalities will be continuously added.
 If you have ideas for features that would enhance your research experience, please open an issue to share your suggestions with the MH Team.
 We'll carefully review each proposal to determine feasibility and prioritize implementation.
 Thank you for exploring our tool!